Arash-hadi-D/Olist-Ecommerce-Sales-Analysis/README.md

   **Suggested action:** Treat higher-value categories as premium growth opportunities and lower-value ones as basket-building support categories.

 ## Recommended Business Actions
-1.  **Monitor delivery reliability as a core business KPI:** Track late rate by seller, category, and state to identify where customer experience is most exposed.
+1.  **Monitor delivery reliability as a core business KPI:** Track late rate by seller, Category_Group, and state to identify where customer experience is most exposed.
 2.  **Protect top revenue-driving categories:** Strengthen supplier, inventory, and fulfillment focus in the categories that now account for most GMV.
 3.  **Benchmark peak-performance months:** Use late 2017 and early 2018 as reference periods to study the conditions behind stronger commercial performance.
 4.  **Optimize around dominant payment behavior:** Improve checkout flows for the most-used payment methods while testing lower-friction alternatives for secondary methods.